dymv/SPMBundleSign/README.md

+## TL;DR
+Solution was to pass `CODE_SIGN_STYLE=Manual` alongside with `DEVELOPMENT_TEAM=...` and `CODE_SIGN_IDENTITY=...`.
+For more info see [this thread on Swift Forums](https://forums.swift.org/t/xcode-14-beta-code-signing-issues-when-spm-targets-include-resources/59685).

 ## Overview

-A sample project to demonstrate differences in signing between Xcode 13 and Xcode 14 beta 5.
+A sample project to demonstrate differences in signing between Xcode 13 and Xcode 14 beta 6.
 Especially when a setup includes an app target that depends on an SPM library which in turn depends on another SPM library with resources.
 And codesigning settings are overridden via `xcodebuild` arguments.

 ### Setup